November 18, 2024 | 20:36 GMT +7

 Dr. Dao Duy Tung (Virology Department, National Institute of Veterinary Research), said that the Institute has cooperated with the Korean Research Institute for Veterinary Science to study ASFV.
 This includes analyzing the gene expression of ASFV after experimental infection in pigs in Vietnam, as well as conducting clinical, hematological and epidemiological research on ASFV in Vietnam.

-In addition, Vietnamese scientists are conducting and analyzing the data of ASFV spread and the immune response to swine virus infection.
+In addition, Vietnamese scientists are conducting and analyzing the data of ASFV spread and the immune response of swine to virus infection.
 This activity helps to determine the transmission routes of African swine fever, focusing on environmental risk factors.

-These studies aim to characterize the clinical signs of ASFV-infected pigs by studying clinical signs and hematological characteristics.
+These studies aim to characterize the infection progression of ASFV-infected pigs by studying clinical signs and hematological characteristics.
 The data helps to identify the survival rate and temperature changes of infected pigs according to DPI.

-These studies also aimed to find a method for early detection of ASFV-infected pigs by selecting samples for early detection of ASFV infection to provide an early detection method that pig farmers can easily perform.
+These studies also aimed to find a method for early diagnosis of ASFV-infected pigs by selecting samples for early detection of ASFV infection.

 Another goal of the studies is to find an alternative diagnostic method for African swine fever in diseased pigs without the need for postmortem examination of infected pigs, thereby minimizing the spread of ASFV in pig farms through postmortem examination of infected pigs.